yumium/tech_notes/C++.md

 #### Non standards

+$$ Look at other non-standards used in BF (inlining, branch prediction)

 **pragma once**

 A non-standard that is implemented in most compiler.
 If added to a file, it is only included in the first include, all subsequent include on the same file is ignored.